 IV.1.
-Identified asset purchases Shocks.
+Identified asset purchases shocks.
 Before describing the dynamic effects of APP shocks on the economy, we provide an empirical interpretation of the evolution of these disturbances over time.
 Figure 4 displays the time series of APP shocks from January 2015 to December 2019.
 The black line reports the median, while the blue areas report the 68% and 90% probability intervals.
 A positive value means an expansionary APP shock.

 As can be seen, APP shocks capture remarkably well the dates of the introduction and recalibrations of APP, notably January 2015, December 2017 and September 2019.
-The largest of the historical positive APP shocks occurred in January 2015 when ECB announced the introduction of APP to further ease the monetary policy stance.
+The largest of the historical positive APP shocks occurred in January 2015 when ECB announced the introduction of APP to further ease the monetary policy stance.12

 Overall, this pattern is in line with the corresponding instrument, as shown by the high correlation between the instrument and the identified shock in Figure 5.
-The posterior distribution of correlation, which is relatively tight, has the entire of its mass far from zero with a median value equal to 0.69, thus reflecting the relevance of our APP instrument.11
+The posterior distribution of correlation, which is relatively tight, has the entire mass far from zero with a median value equal to 0.67, thus reflecting the relevance of our APP instrument.13

 In the spirit of Forni and Gambetti (2014), we perform a test of "structuralness" of the estimated APP shocks to verify that the VAR contains sufficient information to identify the structural APP shocks.
 We do so by projecting the structural APP shocks onto the factors summarizing the information content of a large set of information available ahead of each Governing Council.
-The results, reported in Appendix D, indicate that our structural shocks are not predictable based on past information available, and thus the structuralness is accepted.12
+The results, reported in the online Appendix, indicate that our structural shocks are not predictable based on past information available, and thus the structuralness is accepted.14

 IV.2.
 Impulse Response Analysis.
-The macroeconomic impact of an asset purchases shock is traced out in Figures 6.
-The median is reported in solid black line, and the 68% and the 90% error bands in blue areas.
-The size of an APP shock is scaled to induce an immediate increase in asset purchases of 1% of GDP.13
+The macroeconomic impact of an asset purchase shock is traced out in Figure 6.
+The median is reported in solid black line, and the 68% and the